We are pleased to provide guidance on the fall resumption of on-site research to

 Shared common kitchens may be used for food preparation, but not for food consumption.
 We ask that users wear masks during all food preparation (retrieving items from fridges, microwaving, making coffee etc.) and wash their hands before and after any common equipment use.
 Kitchen users should keep their own utensils and dish ware.
 High touch surfaces should be wiped down by each user (door knobs, buttons, touchscreens, coffee pot handles, faucets etc.) after use.
 Departments must ensure that adequate cleaning supplies are on-hand in these common areas.

 Food consumption should be in single occupancy offices, individually in common offices or in a conference room designated for eating by the department chair with 8 ft separations.
 Any common eating area should have established cleaning protocols targeting high contact surfaces (door handles, table tops, doorknobs, light switch etc.) which must be sanitized after each use.
 Departments responsible for maintaining an adequate supply of cleaning materials.

-The University has provided additional guidance on their employee expectations page under the Guidelines for Specific Workplace Scenarios section.
+The University has provided additional guidance on their Return to Campus website under the What to Do If: You're Eating on Campus section.

 Principal Investigator (Supervisor) Pledge